Seth Mnookin: Feeding the Monster

 In the fall of 2004, Vanity Fair assigned Mnookin a story on the Boston Red Sox.
 He began covering the team right before they won the 2004 World Series, and ended up spending more than a year living with the team and was given a key to Fenway Park His book, "Feeding the Monster: How Money, Smarts and Nerve Took a Team to the Top" (Simon & Schuster), chronicled the history of the team from 2001 to 2006, the first half-decade of the John W. Henry-Tom Werner ownership, and includes details about Theo Epstein's abbreviated departure from the team in late 2005.
-It was published in the summer of 2006, and it entered The New York Times Hardcover Bestseller List for Nonfiction at #8.
+It was published in the summer of 2006, and it entered the New York Times Hardcover Bestseller List for Nonfiction at number 8.
 After Epstein left the Red Sox for the Chicago Cubs, he made an apparent reference to the book when he talked about the difficulty of dealing with "the monster" of fan and ownership expectations for a championship team every year.